-For the last six years, Advizzo has been working with water companies across the globe, proving that our behavioural science based customer engagement programmes can achieve water use efficiency targets.
+For the last six years, Advizzo has been working with water companies across the globe, proving that our behavioral science based customer engagement programs can achieve water use efficiency targets.

-The findings of a recent assessment of customers engaged in Advizzo’s Customer Engagement Programmes, demonstrate that providing utility customers with personalised water or energy saving tips and advice on how to reduce water and energy consumption, motivates behavioural changes that can produce water and energy savings of up to 3% a year.
+The findings of a recent assessment of customers engaged in Advizzo’s Customer Engagement Programs, demonstrate that providing utility customers with personalized water or energy saving tips and advice on how to reduce water and energy consumption, motivates behavioral changes that can produce water and energy savings of up to 3% a year.

-Our Engagement Programmes are based on the tried and tested nudge theory – a behavioural science based technique that works by encouraging people to choose one option over another simply by making it easier for them, without removing the element of choice.
+Our Engagement Programs are based on the tried and tested nudge theory – a behavioral science based technique that works by encouraging people to choose one option over another simply by making it easier for them, without removing the element of choice.
 Discover how the nudge theory can help you improve your customers’ water use efficiency.

 We can support water companies across the UK to meet the new measures proposed by the Environment Secretary in July last year.
 We can help you to: